makovstanislav/blog/posts/2022-04-02-context-functions.md

 # Summary
 When designing DSLs, there is often a need to express a sequence of operations.
 It is best expressed using a sequence of statements of the host language.
 Sometimes we, however, do not want to execute those statements immediately but to collect them for further processing.
 To achieve this, we can represent them as ASTs.
 We, however, want to hide the mutable AST builder (e.g. a list) from the DSL since it's a technical detail and is not a part of the business logic.

-This is where the notion of a context function comes handy, defined using`A ?=> B`syntax.
-While defining it, one can omit its parameters while defining only its body.
-All of the function parameters are context parameters and are accessible from the body.
+This is where the notion of a context function comes handy, defined using `A ?=> B` syntax.
+While defining it, one can omit its parameters and specify only its body.
+All of the function parameters are contextual parameters and are accessible from the body.

-So, one can define the `type Program = ListBuilder[Instruction] ?=> Unit` type and use it to represent all the DSL's statements and programs.
+So, one can define a `type Program = ListBuilder[Instruction] ?=> Unit` type and use it to represent all the DSL's statements and programs.
 A Scala `def` typed as `Program` represents a set of DSL instructions and is callable as a DSL instruction itself.

 If you're interested in exploring this architecture more, you are welcome to read the codebase of the [Simple Rockets 2 compiler](https://github.com/anatoliykmetyuk/simple-rockets-compiler).